MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 2.Add 'storages' to settings.py ` INSTALLED_APPS`

-3.Go to settings.py set the bucket config,
+3.Go to settings.py and set the bucket config,

 ```
 if "USE_AWS" in os.environ: